SimonMaracine/checkers-engine/engine/protocol.md

 ### GO [don't play move]

-Tells the engine to think and return the best move of its current internal position.
+Tells the engine to think, play and return the best move of its current internal position.
 It should optionally not play the resulted move on its internal board, if the second token is equal to the string *dontplaymove*.

 ### GETPARAMETERS